kcho760/Finish-that-lyric/buglist.md

 restarting game will result in last sound loaded being played instead of lobby music

-number of questions doesn't reset and cannot be adjusted after first round

 Things to do:
 spotify playback(timestamp from musixmatch)